ynput/OpenPype/website/docs/manager_ftrack_actions.md

 * Entity types: Task
 * User roles: Pypeclub, Project manager, Administrator

 Collects approved hires files and copy them into a folder.
-It usually creates h.264 files for preview and mov for editorial.
-All files are then copied according to predefined naming convention to a specific folder.
+It takes any components of any versions and copies and renames them correctly.

 ---